ElrieM/CI_MS2_Sudoku-Game/TESTING.md

   | --- | --- | --- | --- |
   | Click solve button | Modal pops up with solution, closes when clicking on exit / outside of block.
 New puzzle generates if continued or navigate to home page if exit clicked | Timer doesn't stop, modal doesn't move, new puzzle doesn't generate on clicking outside window |

 #### User Story 8.
-As a Site Visitor, I want to be able to change the background to my preference (dark / light / colourful)  <!-- omit from toc -->
+As a Site Visitor, I want to be able to change the background to my preference (dark / light / colourful)  <!-- omit in toc -->

 - Requirements considered
   - Give users the option to customise website